Isoparametric finite element methods for mean curvature flow and surface diffusion: Curve evolution

 In practice, classical Newton--Cotes, Gauss or Gauss--Lobatto quadrature rules can be used.
-However, for well-posedness and stability we will require the quadrature weights to be positive.
+However, to obtain unconditionally stable schemes with numerical integration, the quadrature weights need to be positive.
 Observe that \eqref{quadrature rule 1d} with $Q=2$ and with the quadrature points $\qx_1=0,\, \qx_2=1$ and weights $\qw_1=\qw_2=\frac{1}{2}$ corresponds to the lumped mass inner product considered in \cite{BGN07A}.
 With the numerical integration in \eqref{Numerical integration} at hand, we then consider the following higher-order method in practice:

-\paragraph{Isoparametric finite element method with numerical integration:} Find the solution (called the local flow map) $\bX_h^{m+1}\in [\V^m_\ell]^2$ and the approximative curvature $\kappa^{m+1}_h\in \V^m_\ell$ that satisfy the following equations
+\textbf{Isoparametric finite element method with numerical integration:} Find the solution (called the local flow map) $\bX_h^{m+1}\in [\V^m_\ell]^2$ and the approximative curvature $\kappa^{m+1}_h\in \V^m_\ell$ that satisfy the following equations

 for any $\varphi_h\in \V_\ell^m$ and $\bm{\eta}_h\in [\V_\ell^m]^2$.
 Combined with the numerical integration \eqref{Numerical integration}, we only need to evaluate the normal vector and surface gradient operator at the quadrature points.